Dean-Kawasaki fluctuating hydrodynamics for backscattering hard rods: Abstract

 \section{Abstract}

 We study a system of backscattering hard rods in one dimension.
 Contrary to the usual ballistic hard rods, these hard rods flip the sign of their velocities with a rate $\gamma$.
 This leads to the decay of the odd moments of velocity while preserving the even moments: the number of conserved quantities in the system becomes half.
-The introduction of the flipping rate, $\gamma$, is a kind of integrability-breaking perturbation.
-One expects a change in the transport properties in the system due to the integrability breaking.
-We show using a Dean-Kawasaki fluctuating hydrodynamic formulation that for $t \gg 1/\gamma$, the two-time density density correlation spreads in a diffusive manner, and for $t \ll 1/\gamma$, the correlation spreads ballistically.
+The introduction of the flipping rate $\gamma$ is a integrability-breaking perturbation and this leads to a change in the transport properties in the system.
+We show using a Dean-Kawasaki fluctuating hydrodynamic formulation that the unequal space-time correlation of the normal mode phase space densities attains a diffusive form at late times.
+Also, we show that for $t \gg 1/\gamma$, the two-time density density correlation of mass densities spreads in a diffusive manner, and for $t \ll 1/\gamma$, the correlation spreads ballistically, for a background state given by the Boltzmann distribution.
+Our results present a elegant framework to study systems where integrability is broken by a stochastic noise.